 For information on import documents, check out the article, “A Beginners Guide to Documents Needed for Export and Import”.

-The majority of companies and individuals seeking insider knowledge on international trade can include these manifests as part of the request.
-Some of these data mining companies will then turn around and dump the information into a database where the public can access it.
+The majority of companies and individuals seeking insider knowledge on international trade specifically include shipping manifests as part of the request.
+Some of these data mining companies will then turn around and dump the information into a database where the public can access it, usually for a fee.

 Depending on how frequently the requests are made, ship manifests can be made public within weeks or days of arriving in port.